riyamittal12426/LazySheeps/CLERK_SETUP_CHECKLIST.md

 Once you have your account, configure these in Clerk dashboard:

 ### Application Settings
-- [ ] Set application name to "LangHub"
+- [ ] Set application name to "Katalyst"
 - [ ] Upload logo (optional)

 ### Paths (Important!)